Women in Law Pledge

 Chambers is proud of its initiatives and policies to support its female members and staff, including a long standing generous parental leave policy and flexible working policy, complemented by a clerking structure which helps to ensure that members’ practices are tailored to their professional and/or personal requirements.

-Chambers strives to promote gender diversity in all parts of its organisation, as demonstrated by the fact that four of its senior staff (Head of Administration Julie Parker, Deputy Senior Clerks Katie Szewczyk and Sian Huckett and Head of Marketing and Business Development Helen Griffiths) are women, and four of the QC appointments since 2019 have been female.
-In addition, Chambers Practice Manager (Asia) based in Singapore is female (Caroline McConnon).
+Chambers strives to promote gender diversity in all parts of its organisation, as demonstrated by the fact that three of its senior staff (Head of Administration Julie Parker, and Deputy Senior Clerks Katie Szewczyk and Sian Huckett) are women, and three of Chambers’ KC appointments since 2019 have been female.
+In addition, our Chambers Practice Manager (Asia), based in Singapore, is female (Caroline McConnon).

-Equality and diversity issues are overseen by our Equality and Diversity Officers, Tamara Oppenheimer QC and David Murray supported by the Equality and Diversity Committee in which our Head of Administration and Deputy Senior Clerk participate.
-Significant equality and diversity initiatives, including this Pledge, are considered, and approved by Chambers’ Management Committee.
+Equality and diversity issues are overseen by our Equality and Diversity Officers, Tamara Oppenheimer KC and David Murray, supported by the Equality and Diversity Committee in which our Head of Administration and Deputy Senior Clerk participate.
+Significant equality and diversity initiatives, including this Pledge, are considered and approved by Chambers’ Management Committee.

 Members’ practice issues

-• By July 2022 to conduct a review of marketing opportunities to ensure that across the range they ensure fair access to marketing opportunities for female members.
-This review should be built into Chambers’ monitoring protocols such that it is repeated on a periodic basis.
+• By July 2022, to conduct a review of marketing opportunities to ensure fair access to marketing opportunities for female members.
+This review is carried out annually, and has been built into Chambers’ monitoring protocols.

-• By March 2022 to develop and roll out the existing wider mentoring scheme in Chambers to ensure the retention of female members and to support their applications for silk, judicial positions, or other career advancements and to encourage female members to participate.
+• To enhance our existing wider mentoring scheme in Chambers to ensure the retention of female members and to support their applications for silk, judicial positions, or other career advancements and to encourage female members to participate.

-• On a three year trial to make available “My family care” support resource for those with domestic caring commitments regardless of gender.
+• To make the “My family care” support resource available for those with domestic caring commitments regardless of gender on a three year trial.

 Chambers management and staff

-• To ensure that Chambers’ management committee is at all times representative of the gender balance of Chambers’ membership.
+• To ensure that Chambers’ management committee is always representative of the gender balance of Chambers’ membership.

 • To support remote/flexible working for members and staff where it is not incompatible with Chambers’ business needs and requirements.